 Sean Coughlan last year won education journalist of the year, awarded at the House of Commons, for an international education project for the BBC News website.
 He has also worked as a feature writer, financial columnist for the Guardian, book reviewer for The Times and was launch editor of the TES's website.

-James Thomas has a degree in English from The University of Manchester and a postgraduate diploma in journalism.
+James Thomas has a degree in English from The University of Manchester.
 He was previously the editor of The Tab magazine and a number of leading online publications.